rfo909/CFT/doc/Reference.md

 /restoreData
 ```

-This can be used to save arbitrarily big structures, as long as they are synthesizable.
+This can be used to save arbitrarily complex structures, as long as they are synthesizable.

 # The CFT database